Money and currency

 • $200 Colombian Peso

-When talking about currencies generally and there’s not enough space to write it out in full, use the recognised abbreviation (capital letters) and the native currency symbol (with no spaces).
+When talking about currencies generally and there’s not enough space to write it out in full, use the recognised abbreviation (capitalised) and the native currency symbol with no spaces.

-The symbol position depends on where it’s placed in native language:
+The symbol position depends on where it’s placed in the native language:

 If the currency doesn’t have a symbol, just use the recognised abbreviation: